Bios-Marcel/presentation_lsp/SLIDES.md

     * ...
   * The editor can display information such as warnings and errors reported by the LSP
-  * Most actions can happen asynchronous
+  * Most actions can happen asynchronously

 <!-- end_slide -->